We uncover the other woman.

 What is the Deeper Betrayal in True Love Scam?

 Most of the time in couples counselling the therapist sides with the sociopath completely missing the mark on who the “bad guy” is.
-Instead in our own private therapy and court battle hades in the aftermath we’re penalized, labeled, have children taken away, lose rights, access, property and our sense of self.
+All too often in therapy and court-battle-hades during the aftermath, we’re penalized, labeled, have children taken away, lose rights, access, property and our sense of self.

 We topple under the disbelief of another devastating trauma inside the nightmare.

 Recovery involves recovering from trauma inside of trauma.

 The Truth About Betrayal In True Love Scam